SFe-Team-was-taken/SFe/sfe-specification-4.0u8.md

 #### irom or iver sub-chunk errors

 Missing sub-chunks should not be filled in unless there are ROM samples that are linked.

-#### smpl, sm24 and sm32 sub-chunk errors

-If both the `sm24` and `sm32` sub-chunks are present, then these sub-chunks should be combined into 16-bit samples in one `smpl` sub-chunk.
-Because endianness may not be clear in this situation, you must allow the user to select the endianness of the operation.

-If there is a mismatch in the `ifil` version and the presence of both `sm24` and `sm32` sub-chunks, then allow the user to select whether they want to keep thesesub-chunks.
-If there is only one sucsub-chunk, then allow the user to update the bank to use SFe with 8-bit samples.

 #### PHDR sub-chunk errors